covrom/fsm/README.md

 # fsm
-finite state machine in Go
+Just finite state machine in Go.
+Simple and powerful.
+See `example` directory.